nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Sorting all clients: `sort`

-Sorts all existing client by the given condition.
+You can sort all existing client by the given condition.
 Currently, you can sort by name, [appointment date](#appointments), and [priority tag](#tags).
 This allows you to keep your clients list orderly and well-organised.
 It can also be used to quickly sieve through large client lists.

 **Format**: `sort KEYWORD`